compromit/1.1.1.1/README.md

 ```

 And apart from a few checks I've built in inbetween, that's about all that glorified switch in the middle is doing.

+## Development
+Help welcome, feel free to do whatever you like, if it works well and it's secure, i'll put it on master.